ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 {: codeblock}

 To connect to the virtual machine with console in VMware Cloud Director Console:
-1. Click on Launch Web Console to open a local console to the virtual machine.
+1. Click on **Launch Web Console** to open a local console to the virtual machine.
-2. Using the web console, log into the virtual machine using root as the user ID and the password you captured from the previous step.
+2. Using the web console, log in to the virtual machine using root as the user ID and the password you captured from the previous step.
-3. You should then be able to ping Internet resources such as www.ibm.com, showing that the networking is complete and working.
+3. You should then be able to ping Internet resources such as `www.ibm.com`, showing that the networking is complete and working.

 ## Connect to the virtual machines though Internet and validate connectivity